-After a long time, coming back to completing the comprehensive Travel Guide for Leh – Ladakh, here in this article I will introduce you about the places to see around Leh town or in other words local sightseeing around Leh town.
+Leh local sightseeing was the pending topic in my series of articles on completing the comprehensive travel guide for Leh Ladakh.
+Today, I will introduce you to the places to see around that comes under Leh local sightseeing.
 It is almost inevitable (at least for people flying directly to Leh) to skip the local sightseeing of Leh town, so it becomes really important to know what all places are there, either in Leh or nearby Leh town so that you can spend a day or two easily without getting bored and utilize them effectively.

 The Khar – Leh Palace, Tsemo Castle, Namgyal Gompa